-Health & Human Services

-Chair: Commissioner Wendy Buxton-Andrade, Prowers County Vice Chair: Commissioner Sue Hansen, Montrose County CCI Staff: Gini Pingenot / Kyley Burress

-HB21-1018, Adoptive Parents Payments to Outside Providers

-HB 1018 allows foster parents to pay for services (that are covered by Medicaid) from providers that do not accept Medicaid.
+Health & Human Services Chair: Commissioner Wendy Buxton-Andrade, Prowers County Vice Chair: Commissioner Sue Hansen, Montrose County CCI Staff: Gini Pingenot / Kyley Burress HB21-1084, Drivers' License for Foster Children HB 1084 will assist individuals in the foster care system acquire a driver's license.
+This bill also creates a grant program in the Department of Human Services to reimburse counties for the costs paid to a public or private driving school for foster children between the ages of 15-20.
+This may sound familiar because it was around last session, HB20-1071, but because of COVID it did not make it across the finish line.
+Position: Support Sponsors: Rep Exum and Van Winkle, Sen. Hisey Lobbyist: Kyley Burress HB21-1018, Adoptive Parents Payments to Outside Providers HB 1018 allows foster parents to pay for services (that are covered by Medicaid) from providers that do not accept Medicaid.
 There are instances when a foster parent can financially pay out of pocket for services that a foster child/youth might need.
 An example might be sexual abuse treatment and/or a super specialized service that is offered at a local provider who does not accept Medicaid.
 CCI secured amendments needed to clarify that if adoptive parents do pay for these sorts of services out-of-pocket, they could not later request reimbursement from the county or cite it as a 'changed circumstance' to justify a higher monthly adoption subsidy.
 HB 1018 will be heard in the Senate Health and Human Services Committee on Monday, April 5th.
 Position: Support Sponsors: Rep. Bernett & Van Beber, Sen. Jaquez Lewis Staff: Gini Pingenot